AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 as this could potentially result in non-smooth derivatives.
 In these cases we always recommend considering whether what you were trying to accomplish with the conditional statement can be reformulated in another way.
-However if this is not possible, or you are writing a function that will not see the inside of an optimizer, we do offer support for simple conditional statements and boolean operations with vector function expressions.
+However if this is not possible, or you are writing a function that will not see the inside of an optimizer, we do offer support for simple conditional statements and boolean operations with VectorFunction expressions.
 To be precise, we support constructing boolean statements involving the outputs of scalar valued functions, and then using those as conditional statements to control the output of another expression.
-Conditional statements are constructed by applying the comparison operators (>,<,<=,>=) to the outputs of scalar functions.
+Conditional statements are constructed by applying the comparison operators (>,<,<=,>=) to the outputs of ScalarFunctions.
 This can be used to dispatch one of two functions using the :code:`vf.ifelse()` function as shown below.
 Note that the output sizes of both the true and false functions
 MUST be the same.
 Conditional statements may also be combined together using the bitwise or and operators (|,&).